dylski/loki/README.md

 A 128-cell evolving 1D world.

 ## Description
-Loki is a 1D or 2D grid world holding cells that gain energy based on how well adapted they are to their local environment.
-When they have sufficient energy they spawn an offspring that occuppies a neighbouring cells.
-The offspring inherits colour and genetic keyse from its parent with mutation.
+Loki is a 1D (or 2D) grid world holding *cells* that gain energy based on how well adapted they are to their local environment.
+When they have sufficient energy they spawn an offspring that occupies a neighbouring cell.
+The offspring inherits, with mutation, their parent's colour and genetic *keys*.
+Their *keys* are used to unlock energy from the envorinment.

-A cell's compatibilty with the environment is though a simple Lock-and-Key mechanism.
-Cells have three *keys* (simplyfloats) and each grid location has three *locks* (also floats).
-The degree to which the cell's three keys match their environment's three locks determines how much energy they extract at each time step.
-The environmental lock values can slow evolve over time.
+Cells unlock energy through a simple *Lock and Key* mechanism.
+Each cell has three unique *keys* (simply three floats) and each grid location has three *locks* (also three floats).
+The compaibility between a cell's keys and their environment's locks determines the amount of energy they extract at each time step.
+The environment's locks can slow evolve over time.

-Once a cell's energy reaches the repoduction threshold they split into two - spawning a mutated child in a neighbouring grid location.
+A cell spwans a mutated child into a neighbouring location once its energy reaches a repoduction threshold.
+The parent's energy is shared equally between the two.
+Colour mutation is minimal so related cells can be identified by similarity of colour.

 ## Installing
 Runs nicely on a Raspberry Pi, using Python3 and PyGame.